 Return to UpdarftPlus Backup/Restore page, a dialog box tells you that old directories exist and you need to delete them, so click the button to remove.

 Backup is the ultimate insurance, it can save you out of the emergency.
 Thus, please create backups for your site regularly.
 Otherwise, once any worst happened to your website, it would cost you dearly in time, money, and reputation.

-I hope this post helped you learn how to backup and restore WordPress site with UpdraftPlus.
+I hope this post helped you learn how to backup and restore WordPress site.
 You may also want to see our guide on how to create a subdomain for your website.